Why Should Cloud Computing Not Be Left Out of Your Cybersecurity Strategy?

 What Should You Know About Cloud Computing?

 Cloud computing has grown tremendously over the decades because users are adapting to the evolution of cloud computing.
-It worth approximately $107 Billion in 2017 alone and predicted an increased usage of cloud computing by 2020.
+It worth approximately $107 Billion in 2017 alone and predicted an increased usage of cloud computing in 2020.
 Additionally, it became a necessity for basic functions in the system.
 Cloud computing is a virtual environment that makes it easier for users to adapt to.
 It doesn’t require using many physical components, available via a browser, and it reduces the cost of purchasing hardware and IT professionals.
 Services providers are the ones who control and update the software.
-Therefore, it is easier for the users since it’s cheaper and more accessible.
+Therefore, it is easier for users since it’s cheaper and more accessible.

 As more organizations adopt cloud computing, awareness of the risks involved also rises.
 However, organizations further invest in this practice as it outweighs the associated risks.
 We largely link some of these risks to data breaches.
 General Data Protection Regulation (GDPR) sees data destruction and corruption as breaches of data.
 Whereas the Cloud Security Alliance (CSA) considers any leak of personal data also a breach of data.
-A company may get a fine or experience criminal changes for these activities.
+A company may get a fine or experience criminal charges for these activities.

 What Should the Companies Consider?

 Cloud computing has completely transformed the approach organizations used to store data, share data and control it.
 Today, the public uses it widely, which makes it at a greater risk.
-The CSA conducted a research with professionals that identified twelve potential risks related to cloud computing.
+The CSA conducted research with professionals that identified twelve potential risks related to cloud computing.
 The data breach was the primary risk identified with customers often experiencing a leak of their personal information.
 Insufficient identity, credential, and access management; in terms of this issue, the system should be more secure to prevent unauthorized users from accessing the data.

 Insecure interfaces and application programming interface (APIs) are also considered risks.
 These should be more secure to prevent malicious attacks since they are necessary to manage and control the services offered by the cloud.
 The systems should also be more robust to prevent hackers from accessing it.